 The burlap should not be left to touch the plant.

-In conclusion, boxwood shrubs adds beauty and class to your garden and home landscape.
+In conclusion, boxwood bushes add beauty and class to your garden and home landscape.

 They are hardy requiring little effort to maintain them.
 Some species naturally take care of themselves and grows into shapes that will be very attractive.
 Add them to your garden for their beauty like no other.